-View your Traffic Quota with vnStat - Network monitoring
+View your Traffic Quota with vnstat - Network monitoring

 CentOS Nov 4, 2017

-What is vnStat for?
+What is vnstat for?

 Most of your installed services on your virtual private server generate bandwidth traffic.
 You generally can distinguish the traffic in transmit tx and receive rx.